|

 their "Viña Alberdi," a Reserva wine with a relatively modest price tag.
 The

-2003 is quite good, showing the lovely woodsy notes we've come to expect in
+2016 is very good, showing the lovely woodsy notes we've come to expect in

 this wine.
 It's matured for a year in new American wood before being